Kaushal28/Facial-Keypoint-Detection/README.md

 # Facial-Keypoint-Detection
 15 Facial key-point recognition using Tensorflow from scratch using different neural network models.
+Used training dataset from this Kaggle challenge: https://www.kaggle.com/c/facial-keypoints-detection

 ## Approaches
 1. Simple Fully Connected Nueral Network with single hidden layer with 100 nuerons.
 Trained this model with 100 epochs and got training error `0.0065` and validation error `0.0089`.